 Mental Health and Addictions

-Through elective courses, students focus their study to further their specific career goals and interests.
+Through advanced clinical courses, students focus their study to further their specific career goals and interests.

 To learn more about SocialWork@Simmons clinical specializations, contact an Admissions Counselor at 1-855-523-SSSW (7779).